crealu/mern-boilerplate/README.md

 # A MERN Boilerplate

 This project is a boilerplate for setting up a MERN full stack app.
-It uses MongoDB, Express, React, and Node.
+The app's folders and files are created using a single bash script.

 ## Usage